 Bassetlaw covers an area of 640 sq. kilometres (a third of Nottinghamshire).
-The population of Bassetlaw is 111,700, 40% of whom live outside of Retford and Worksop.
+The population of Bassetlaw is 114,847 (mid population estimate 2016), 40% of whom live outside of Retford and Worksop.
 There are 73 villages, served by 45 Parish Councils and 10 Parish Meetings.
 Tuxford, Harworth & Bircotes and Langold have been identified as market towns.

 The rural communities are very diverse ranging from small market towns and former mining communities, to very small hamlets.
 The District is classified as a ‘Rural 50 District’.
 The Wards with the largest number of rural households are Harworth, Carlton, Tuxford and Trent, Langold, Misterton and Blyth.

 Parish Councils and other community groups are actively helping to implement policies, programmes and services that improve the quality of life for their communities.
 To support this work, Bassetlaw District Council will: